 The deadlines for submission of assessed work are displayed on the undergraduate notice boards and are also available from https://www.dur.ac.uk/physics/students/deadlines/.
 You will be required to submit most summatively-assessed assignments electronically, via duo, and not in paper format.
 Detailed instructions regarding how to submit the electronic files are given below.
 (These instructions do not apply to the Level 1 Introduction to Programming assignments or the Level 2 Computational Physics assignments, for which there are separate arrangements.)

 So, for the vast majority of assignments the electronic file that you upload via duo is the only version that you will submit and is therefore the version that will be assessed.
 You are allowed to submit multiple versions before the deadline, then the last one submitted before the deadline counts as the assignment to be assessed.
 (This is how things work for academic journal articles.)
 Our strong advice is to submit drafts of your report as you are writing it, so that, in the worst case scenario, e.g., if your file gets corrupted on the day of the deadline, you will still have submitted something.
-We can't help with "the dog swallowed my USB stick" or similar excuses – see https://www.dur.ac.uk/physics/students/deadlines/ .
+We can't help with "the dog ate my laptop" or similar excuses – see https://www.dur.ac.uk/physics/students/deadlines/ .

 The electronic files that you submit will be checked by the Turnitin plagiarism detection system, to which the University is subscribed.
 To help you avoid plagiarism (whether deliberate or accidental), advice on "Avoiding plagiarism in physics assignments" is available at https://www.dur.ac.uk/physics/students/assessment/plagiarism/avoiding/ and you are very strongly advised to read it.
 The document can also be reached by following the "Plagiarism" link on the Department's Assessment and feedback web page.